 Retail Mystery Shopping: Strengthening Age Controls and Responsible Sales at the Point of Sale

-Retail mystery shopping has become one of the most effective tools available to lotteries to assess how responsible gaming policies are applied in real-life retail environments.
+Retail mystery shopping has become one of the most effective tools available to lotteries to assess how responsible gaming policies are applied in real-life retail environments, especially on topics around underage play prevention.
 On 15 January, digitalRG and the World Lottery Association hosted a dedicated webinar bringing together international lottery leaders to explore how mystery shopping programmes can help prevent underage play and strengthen responsible sales practices.

 The webinar, Mystery Shopping in Retail: Preventing Underage Play, attracted more than 150 participants from 41 countries, reflecting the global relevance of this topic.
 Representatives from Africa, Asia-Pacific, Europe and the Middle East, Latin America, and North America joined the session to hear how leading lotteries are designing, implementing, and improving large-scale retail mystery shopping initiatives